Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems

-Bayesian optimization algorithms such as the cross-entropy method (CEM) \cite{rubinstein2004cross,moss2020crossentropy} have been adapted to the problem of rare-event estimation through a multi-level procedure \cite{de2005tutorial, miller2021rare}, but rely on a real-valued system output with a defined failure threshold to adaptively narrow the search. \citet{arief2021deep} proposed a deep importance sampling approach for rare-event estimation of black-box systems (Deep-PrAE) but rely on similar assumptions regarding the output of the system.
+Bayesian optimization algorithms such as the cross-entropy method (CEM) \cite{rubinstein2004cross,moss2020crossentropy} have been adapted to the problem of rare-event estimation through a multi-level procedure \cite{de2005tutorial, miller2021rare}, but rely on a real-valued system output with a defined failure threshold to adaptively narrow the search. \citet{arief2021deep} proposed a deep importance sampling approach for rare-event estimation of black-box systems (Deep-PrAE) but rely on similar real-valued systems.
 In our problem, the system under test outputs a binary value indicating failure and thus cannot effectively use these methods.
-Population-based methods, like population Monte Carlo (PMC) \cite{cappe2004population} and optimized population Monte Carlo (O-PMC) \cite{elvira2022optimized}, have no assumption on the system outputs and use adaptive importance sampling \cite{bugallo2017adaptive} to iteratively estimate the optimal proposal distribution.
-The PMC algorithms use self-normalized importance sampling (SNIS) to estimate the probability in question, which can be slightly biased \cite{owen2013monte}.
+Population-based methods, like population Monte Carlo (PMC) \cite{cappe2004population} and optimized population Monte Carlo (O-PMC) \cite{elvira2022optimized}, work well for both real-valued and binary-valued systems and use adaptive importance sampling \cite{bugallo2017adaptive} to iteratively estimate the optimal proposal distribution.
+The PMC algorithms use self-normalized importance sampling (SNIS) to estimate the probability in question \cite{owen2013monte}.
 Population-based approaches often require a large number of system evaluations to adequately converge (see \citet{luengo2020survey} for a comprehensive survey of Monte Carlo estimation algorithms). \citet{vazquez2009sequential} and \citet{wang2016gaussian} consider the problem of failure probability estimation when dealing with computationally expensive systems.
-They fit a Gaussian process surrogate model to the underlying real-valued system (i.e., not the system output indication of failure) and then estimate the failure probability over this surrogate; similar to work from \citet{renganathan2022multifidelity} for the multifidelity case.
+They fit a Gaussian process surrogate model to the underlying real-valued system (i.e., not the system output indication of failure) and then estimate the failure probability over this surrogate, similar to work from \citet{renganathan2022multifidelity} for the multifidelity case.
 Those methods may not work on binary-valued systems or scale to complex systems such as image-based neural networks. \citet{he2020framework} propose a framework for analyzing safety-critical deep neural networks using Bayesian statistics to iteratively fit a decision boundary from a predefined dictionary of shapes.